-After you've made an offer to buy a house, the seller will accept your offer, make a counteroffer with one or more changes, or reject the offer outright.
-We'll describe here how this will all play out.
+After you've made an offer to buy a house, the seller will either accept your offer, make a counteroffer with one or more changes, or reject the offer outright.
+We'll describe here how this could all play out.

 Now, on with the post-offer timeline.

-Commonly, the seller will respond to your offer with a written counteroffer accepting some or most of the terms, but proposing changes to the:
+Commonly, a home seller will respond to an offer with a written counteroffer accepting some or most of the terms, but proposing changes to the:

 You can accept the seller's counteroffer, reject it, or present a counter counteroffer.
 The negotiations will continue until either a deal or an impasse is reached.
 If you reach a verbal agreement on a deal, great—but you're not in contract yet, nor bound to the deal.

-Unless you're in a bidding war with other buyers, or you've submitted an absurdly lowball offer, it's unlikely that the seller will just say "No." Actually, the seller doesn't have to get back to you at all, but your real estate agents will probably be in contact, so that you'll find out the seller's response.
+Unless you're in a bidding war with other buyers, or you've submitted an absurdly low offer, it's unlikely that the seller will just say "No." Actually, the seller doesn't have to get back to you at all, but your real estate agents will probably be in contact so that you'll find out the seller's response.

 A contract is formed only when either the seller or the buyer accepts all of the terms of the latest offer or counteroffer from the other, in writing and with a signature, within the time allowed.
 Because every offer or counteroffer must include a signature, that basically means that you will have both signed on to the deal when the second party accepts the offer or counteroffer.
 Your two signatures indicate a mutual agreement and a binding contract.

-If the seller backs out for a reason not covered by the contract contingencies, you can potentially sue for breach of contract and get damages.
+If the home seller backs out for a reason not covered by the contract contingencies, you can potentially sue for breach of contract and get damages awarded by the court.
 This might not be worth your effort, however, given that you've unlikely to be awarded the one thing you really wanted, namely, the house.

-For a detailed analysis of how to negotiate the final house purchase contract and successfully navigate your way to the closing, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.
+For a detailed analysis of how to negotiate the final house purchase contract and successfully navigate your way to the closing, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Ann O'Connell, and Marcia Stewart.